 I slapped my own neck, barely killing any, as those intrepid mossie fighters changed tactics a la Harrier jets (or the JSF J-35), by converting themselves into helicopters to hover undetected over various juicy morsels of my exposed body.

 Before I could evolve any effective air defence tactics, I was distracted by a flight of Anopheles which zeroed in on my poor sensitive ears.
 Even as I tried to react to that sneaky assault, an air flotilla of Mansonia came for me, with all guns and rockets blazing away.
-Probably all 366 species of 20 genera of Malaysian mossies took part in Air Operations 'Get KTemoc'.
+Probably all 366 species of 20 genera of Malaysian mossies took part in Air Operations 'Get Kaytee'.

 Oh, those nasty bitches – for those who don’t know, only female mosquitoes bite animals for their blood while the males are vegetarians, sipping the sap of plants –wimps!